-There was evidence that Dernick's breach of its fiduciary duty in failing to notify the Wilsteins in writing of the opportunity to make the Snyder acquisition, and its seizure of the opportunity to become majority owner and appoint the operator of the field, was not a single limited, "technical" failure arising from the parties' business practice, as Dernick argues.
-Rather, it was part of repeated conduct on Dernick's part that involved concealing or failing to disclose information it was required to disclose, using the Wilsteins' interest to enrich itself, and threatening further harm to the Wilsteins' interest in the field.
-Thus, there is evidence that the violation had repercussions that were felt by the Wilsteins over a period of vears, from 1997 until the time of trial in 2013, and that it was willful.
+There was evidence that Dernick's breach of fiduciary duty in failing to notify the Wilsteins writing of the opportunity to make the Snyder acquisition, and its seizure of the opportunity to become majority owner and appoint the operator of the field, was single limited. a "technical" failure arising from the parties' business practice, as Dernick argues.
+Rather, it was part of repeated conduct Dernick's part that involved concealing or failing disclose information it was required to disclose, using the Wilsteins' interest to enrich itself, and threatening further harm to the Wilsteins'

+interest in the field.
+Thus, there is evidence that the violation had repercussions that were felt by the Wilsteins over a period of years, from 1997 until the time of trial in 2013, and that it was willful.